-See, for example, Action plan on financing sustainable growth (COM(2018) 97).
+$^{^{127}}$ See, for example, Action plan on financing sustainable growth (COM(2018) 97).

-&lt;sup>128 i.e. the European Regional Development Fund (ERDF), the Cohesion Fund (CF), the European Social Fund (ESF), the European Agricultural countries are to achieve their environmental goals and integrate these into other policy areas.
-Other instruments Horizon 2020, the LIFE such as programme129 and the European Fund for Strategic (EFSI)130 Investments may also support the implementation and spread of good practices.
+128 i.e. the European Regional Development Fund (ERDF), the Cohesion Fund (CF), the European Social Fund (ESF), the European Agricultural Fund for Rural Development (EAFRD) and the European Maritime and countries are to achieve their environmental goals and integrate these into other policy areas.
+Other instruments such as Horizon 2020, the LIFE programme 129 and the European Fund for Strategic Investments (EFSI) 130 may also support the implementation and spread of good practices.